Descriptive English Grammar, The English Verb, Applied English Linguistics

 Appointment on Visitation important

-Description: My research interest is primarily the description of English grammar and secondarily its teaching.
-My first degree programme which married the full English language courses with those of Education facilitates my being a descriptive linguist and a pedagogic linguist, a linguist training would-be language teachers.
-Because English linguistics is vast I specialise in English grammar, with a special focus on the English verbal group, while covering multi-disciplinary applied linguistics.
-My interest in descriptive English grammar is premised on the realisation that no one can effectively teach another how to teach a language they do not know.
+Description: My research focus is primarily the theory and description of English grammar and secondarily applied English linguistics.
+My first degree programme which married the full English language courses with those of education facilitates my being a descriptive linguist and a pedagogic linguist a linguist training prospective language teachers.
+Because English linguistics is a vast discipline I specialise in English grammar with a special focus on the English verbal group while covering multidisciplinary applied linguistics.
+My interest in descriptive English grammar lies on the premise that no one can effectively teach another how to teach a language they do not know.
 Grammar is the core of language.
-I have thus contributed to the description of English grammar and the English verbal group as well as English language teaching and the related issue of language use in education including educational language planning second language acquisition and English course book evaluation.
+I have thus contributed to the theory and description of English grammar and the English verbal group as well as English language teaching and the related issue of language use in education including educational language planning second language acquisition and English course book evaluation.